illinois-cs498vr/illinois-cs498vr.github.io/_assignments/mp1.md

     points: 5
     description: One wall has a flat color material
   -
+    name: Quit Key
+    points: 10
+    description: A controller button exits the game
+  -
     name: Light Switch
     points: 15
-    description: Pressing the Tab key changes the light color -
+    description: A controller button changes the light color -
     name: Orbiting Moon
     points: 15
-    description: The moon orbits the planet
+    description: The moon orbits the planet at a steady rate -
-  -
+    name: Break Out
+    points: 15
+    description: A controller button switches the player to and from an external vantage point -
     name: Trigger Zone
     points: 15
     description: A trigger zone is present that drops a suspended sphere -
-    name: Break Out
-    points: 15
-    description: A controller button switches the player to and from an external vantage point -
-    name: Quit Key
-    points: 10
-    description: A controller button exits the game
-  -
     name: Room Geometry
     points: 15
     extra: true
-    description: Built nontrivial room geometry
+    description: Built nontrivial room geometry (extra credit)
 ---

 ## Creating a Project